Sylius/Sylius/docs/extensions/creating-extension.rst

 Sylius extension is nothing more but a regular Symfony bundle adding custom behaviour to the default Sylius application.

-The best way to create your own extension is to use `Sylius bundle skeleton <https://github.com/Sylius/BundleSkeleton>`_, which has built-in infrastructure for designing and testing using `Behat <http://behat.org/en/latest/>`_.
+The best way to create your own extension is to use `Sylius bundle skeleton <https://github.com/Sylius/BundleSkeleton>`_, which has built-in infrastructure for designing and testing using `Behat`_.

 1. Create project using Composer.
 ---------------------------------